 Like any calculation, the formula is only as good as the data you plug into the formula.
 That’s why if at all possible you should be collecting real data from your farmer.

 In the last 10 years, precision agriculture tools have come a long way.
 There is a good chance that your farmer is already using one; in fact, we strongly recommend only working with a farmer leveraging one of these tools.
-In our first year, more than 70% of the farmers making offers on a farm listed on Tillable already used one—such as Climate FieldView, My John Deere, Ag Leader, etc.
+In our first year, more than 70% of the farmers making offers on a farm listed on Tillable already used one.

-To give you an idea of just how powerful these tools are, below is a sample of data from a farmer using Climate FieldView.
-We will use this farm and farmer as the sample for our calculations moving forward.
-We have obscured information to protect the innocent, but the important bits are still visible.
-From this image we can see that in 2017 this farmer had an average yield of 267 bu/acre for this field.
-We can also see that he harvested 189.4 acres.
+To give you an idea of just how powerful these tools are, let’s use an example of a farm in Kane County, Illinois, in 2017.
+That year, the farmer knows from his precision ag tool records that he had an average yield of 267 bu/acre for this field.
+He harvested 189.4 acres.
 In addition to info from a precision agriculture tool, you should also be receiving scale tickets.
 The tools can have calibration issues, or malfunction, so it’s best to get both.

 This data is from 2017 and for the purposes of our exercise, we don’t yet know if 2018 will be better, or worse, but it is helpful to have data from the last couple of years.
 In the absence of a crystal ball, past yields are the best indicator we have of future yields, so you should always have a record of how your field is performing.
 For now, put this information to the side and we will go gather some more.